nzzdev/Storytelling-Styleguide/pages/style/colors-print.md

 ```

 ## Karten
-We have a specific color palette for maps.
+Together with our daily business and choice color palettes, this range of colors covers recurring topics in our graphics such as gold for money or a range of colors used in landscapes, soil, and skin.
+We have defined a specific set of colors for water (oceans, rivers and lakes) as well as sky and forests.

 ```color
 span: 2